CZMQ Manual - CZMQ/2.2.0

 Report bugs to the ØMQ development mailing list: <gro.qmorez.stsil|ved-qmorez#gro.qmorez.stsil|ved-qmorez>

-Copyright (c) 1991-2010 iMatix Corporation and contributors.
+Copyright (c) 1991-2014 iMatix and Contributors.
 License LGPLv3+: GNU LGPL 3 or later <http://gnu.org/licenses/lgpl.html>.
 This is free software: you are free to change it and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.
 For details see the files COPYING and COPYING.LESSER included with the CZMQ distribution.